-This is the third year that Siemens is a national partner with the American Cancer Society’s Making Strides Against Breast Cancer Walks
+This is the 4th year that Siemens is a national partner with the American Cancer Society’s Making Strides Against Breast Cancer Walks

-Together with Siemens contributions, Siemens employees raised over $500,000 since joining the national partners program.
+Together with Siemens contributions, Siemens employees raised almost $1,000,000 since joining the national partners program.

 We are up for the challenge and we know that this year we can do even more!